harness-community/gitness-lab/README.md

 [Conditions](https://docs.gitness.com/pipelines/conditions) limit pipeline [step](https://docs.gitness.com/category/steps) execution at runtime.
 Gitness sets [variables](https://docs.gitness.com/reference/pipelines/expression_variables) that can be used in conditions.

-> [!TIP]
+> **Tip**

-> Gitness supports multiple pipelines per repository.
+Gitness supports multiple pipelines per repository.
 Creating a pipeline per [trigger](https://docs.gitness.com/pipelines/triggers) (push, pull request, tag) can reduce the need for conditions.
 We will cover triggers more in the next section.

 Let's create a new pipeline **webhook-pipeline**.
 Select **Pipelines** from the left navigation menu and then **+ New Pipeline**.
 Give this pipeline a name **webhook-pipeline** and click **Create**.